radiantlogic-v8/documentation-new/documentation/configuration/security/access-controls.md

 ### Allow Anonymous Access Legacy Behavior

-When anonymous access is disabled, the RadiantOne LDAP service rejects simple bind requests that include a non-empty bind DN but no password, returning this error: “Password must be provided: simple bind operations are not allowed to contain a bind DN without a password.”
+When anonymous access is disabled, the RadiantOne LDAP service rejects simple bind requests that include a non-empty bind DN but no password, returning this error: <br>
+“Password must be provided: simple bind operations are not allowed to contain a bind DN without a password.”

 This behavior complies with RFC 4513.

 To allow the RadiantOne LDAP service to process these requests as anonymous binds in accordance with RFC 2251 and to treat a bind DN with no password as an anonymous user, enable the ALLOW ANONYMOUS ACCESS LEGACY BEHAVIOR option.